auth0/docs/articles/support/index.md

 ### Ticket Response Times

 Ticket response times will vary based on your support plan (shown below).
-Additionally, our enterprise support customers will be provided a support phone number.
+Additionally, our platinum support customers will be provided a support phone number.

 <table class="table">
   <thead>